lucasctd/metro-explorer/README.md

 <h2>Metro-Explorer</h2>
 <p>
 It's a simple library which may help you to handle files with JS.
 It may be used to display files a user has uploaded to your server.
-You only need to pass them as JS Objects and they will e displayed.
+You only need to pass them as JS Objects and they will be displayed.
 You can also add a context menu which will be displayed when a user right click on a file.
 You may know more about it checking the master branch or at <a href="http://www.metroui.us" target="_blank">www.metroui.us.</a>
 </p>